braulio1996/IA-ll/README.md

 Keras is a deep learning API written in Python, running on top of the machine learning platform TensorFlow.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result as fast as possible is key to doing good research.

+## Objective

+​ Determine which are the best parameters in order to obtain the most suitable alternative for the neural network and activation function.

+​ Implement the resources learned in class to carry out the training of a neural network.

+​ Apply the use of Deep Learning tools for the development of the project

+​ Create files where the process results are generate

 ```KERAS
 We import the necessary libraries